-Former NCS boys over 18 and their parents are very welcome to join us for the annual Summer Drinks celebrations in New College cloisters.
+Former NCS boys over 18 and their families are very welcome to join us for the annual Summer Drinks celebrations in New College cloisters.

 Wykeham Day, Saturday 23rd June 2018

-All former NCS boys and their families are welcome to join us on Field for the Old Boys' cricket match, a BBQ, an informal concert, and the school fete.
+All former NCS boys and their families are welcome to join us for an informal concert, followed by the Old Boys' cricket match, a BBQ, and the school fete on Field.

 prominent New College School alumnI